XZiar/RayRenderer/Nailang/README.md

 |`-=`|`a -= 1` |`a = a - 1` |
 |`/=`|`a /= 1` |`a = a / 1` |
 |`%=`|`a %= 1` |`a = a % 1` |

+`?=` is a special assignment whose calculation and assignment happens only when variable is empty.
+Its AST format does not conflit with self-modified assignment like `+=`, but NailangParser disallows this combination.

 ### FuncCall